Sanborn-Young/PDFRenamer/README.md

 #### How to use once installed

 Open up any PDF inside of Chrome.
-Many times if a website has APDF, if you click on it it will open it up inside of a tab.
+Many times if a website has a PDF, if you click on it it will open it up inside of a tab.
 This is where you want to do all of your work.

 Now you want to select a name for this PDF.
 Look at your document and highlight any section that you think would be a good name for this file.
 This name will be inserted into a dialog box for your approval before downloading and saving the file.
+For example, I have a tendency to download a lot of reports on various companies, almost always the report starts off with the title, which turns out to be a good name for the file.

 Now select the extension icon that you pinned to your browser bar.
 You will get a dialog box that gives you the following options.